sandialabs/chama/documentation/optimization.rst

 * :math:`p` is the sensors budget

-The size of the optimization problem is determined by the number of binary variables.
+The size of the Impact formulation is determined by the number of binary variables.
 Although :math:`x_{ai}` is a binary indicator variable, it is relaxed to be continuous between 0 and 1, and yet it always converges to a value of 0 or 1.
 Therefore, the number of binary